purecloudlabs/wysiwyg-html-editor/API.md

 ### new Editor(targetEl, options)
-Constructs an Editor (a thin wrapper around QuillJS) Should use the EditorBuilder to construct one of these
+Constructs an Editor (a thin wrapper around QuillJS) Should use the Builder to construct one of these

 | Param | Type | Description |